npm/npm/doc/cli/config.md

 Space-separated options that limit the results from search.

+### searchsort

+* Default: "name"
+* Type: String
+* Values: "name", "-name", "date", "-date", "description", "-description", "keywords", "-keywords"

+Indication of which field to sort search results by.
+Prefix with a `-` character to indicate reverse sort.

 ### shell

 * Default: SHELL environment variable, or "bash" on Posix, or "cmd" on